 History of Time on Walls

 Many people would prefer referring to smartphones or wristwatches for on-the-go situations.
-But a wall clock will always be there waiting for us at the comfort of our home or at the pillars of our office.
+But a wall clock will always be there, waiting for us at the comfort of our homes or at the pillars of our offices.
 It will always be a vital part of any establishment, be it private or public.
-It represents unadulterated time and brings together the different relative perception we have of time as individuals.
+It represents unadulterated time and brings together the different relative perceptions we have of time as individuals.

 At the end of the day, wall clocks are not just mere decorations.
-While the design is a huge part of why they still exist, its function still serves a great purpose even with new technologies arising.
+While the design is a huge part of why they still exist, their function still serves a great purpose, even with new technologies arising.
 Perhaps one of the reasons is the legacy of the luxury watch brands that paved the way for time to be accessible.
-The history of these brands and time, in general, all paint a picture with just a wall clock.
-That’s why a lot of brands make efforts in preserving their vintage timepieces like Omega does.
+The history of these brands, and time in general, all paint a picture with just a wall clock.
+That’s why a lot of brands exert efforts in preserving their vintage timepieces like what Omega does.
 It’s not every day that we see a piece of history in our homes that serves its ultimate purpose for the next generations to admire and adore.